Beijing warns countries against colluding with US to restrict trade with China

 By Nectar Gan, CNN

-Hong Kong (CNN) — Beijing has warned its trading partners against succumbing to US pressure to restrict trade with China in exchange for exemption from President Donald Trump’s “reciprocal” tariffs.
+Hong Kong (CNN) — Beijing has warned its trading partners against succumbing to US pressure to isolate China in President Donald Trump’s tariff war, as part of its carrot-and-stick approach to win over countries caught between the world’s two largest economies.

-Commenting on recent media reports about US plans to use tariff negotiations to isolate China’s economy, a spokesperson for China’s Commerce Ministry said on Monday: “Appeasement does not bring peace, and compromise does not earn respect.”
+Commenting on recent media reports about the Trump administration’s plans to pressure countries into restricting trade with China in exchange for exemptions from US tariffs, a spokesperson for China’s Commerce Ministry said on Monday: “Appeasement does not bring peace, and compromise does not earn respect.”

 “Seeking temporary self-interest at the expense of others — in exchange for so-called exemptions — is like asking a tiger for its skin.
 In the end, it will achieve nothing and harm both others and oneself,” the spokesperson said in a statement.